bitovi/academy/src/react/2-intro-to-jsx.md

 ## Exercise

 In this exercise you will be creating a component that is a single square with width, and height set to 100px.
-This component will be able to take in two props, the first of which is a `backgroundColor`, which will set the background color of the sqaure, and the second `singleLetter`, which is a single character that will be displayed in the center of the square.
+This component will be able to take in two props, the first of which is a `backgroundColor`, which will set the background color of the square, and the second `singleLetter`, which is a single character that will be displayed in the center of the square.

 ```jsx
 <Square backgroundColor="red" singleLetter="Q" />